Yoguti/Link-Leap/README.md

 4. Click on "Load Temporary Add-on..."

-5. Select the `manifest.json` file from the downloaded repository.
+5. Select the `extension.zip` file from the downloaded repository.

 ## Usage